ERP Integration Services

 Conflict resolution is configured per integration based on the data ownership model.
 The most common approach is to designate one system as the master for each data type: the ERP owns customer financial data, the CRM owns contact and activity data, and the conflict resolution rule enforces the master's value when both change simultaneously.
 For bidirectional integrations where either system can legitimately be updated, timestamp-based resolution (last write wins) or human review for flagged conflicts is configured based on the business impact of the data type.

-A single point-to-point integration between ERP and one system -- CRM sync or e-commerce order import -- typically takes 4 to 8 weeks.
-A more complex integration with multiple systems, EDI trading partner connections, and full monitoring typically takes 10 to 18 weeks.
-Timeline depends on the number of systems, the quality of APIs available, and the complexity of data transformation between schemas.
+We put the single integration that kills the most manual re-entry live first, then expand.
+That first point-to-point connection between your ERP and one system, a CRM sync or e-commerce order import, goes live in 4 to 8 weeks.
+A full multi-system layer with EDI trading-partner connections and monitoring runs 10 to 18 weeks.
+Timeline depends on the number of systems, the quality of the APIs available, and the complexity of data transformation between schemas.

 Work with us